Creating Formula Fields in SuiteAnalytics Workbook

 Each output type only works with certain fields and formula functions.
 If you select an incompatible output type for the formula, the formula is invalidated and the Formula Builder highlights the error in the definition.
 To view details about the validation error and for information about how to correct the definition, click the error icon Formula error icon.

-5. In the Formula field, enter the field IDs and SQL formula functions to use in the formula expression.
-Alternatively, double-click field IDs or formula functions from the Functions and Fields subtabs to add them to the expression.
+5. In the Formula field, enter the field IDs and SQL functions you want to use in the formula.
+You can also double-click field IDs or formula functions from the Functions or Fields tabs to add them.

-For the purposes of this procedure, select the TO_CHAR function and replace the content in the brackets with {trandate}, 'Month DD, YYYY'.
+For this example, select the TO_CHAR and replace the content in the brackets with {trandate}, 'Month DD, YYYY'.

 Formula field